NeuralVFX/head-pose-estimation-opencv/README.md

 ## Interesting Stuff

 - The output of the Visual Studio Project is a `DLL`, which can be added to a Unity Project and accessed through C#
-- The DLL outputs both the transform matrix of the head, and the pixesl of the image
+- The DLL outputs both the transform matrix of the head, and the pixels of the image
 - Runs on a live video stream at 30 FPS

 ## Estimation Pipeline Example